 dovydas laurinaitis

-Dovydas Laurinaitis (b.
-1996, Kaunas) is a Vilnius-based transdisciplinary artist, facilitator and writer working mainly with text and performance.
-With a background in theatre (East 15 Acting School) and performance studies (Royal Central School of Speech and Drama), they have showcased their work internationally at literary festivals, performance art festivals and exhibitions, as well as in digital and public spaces.
-Their writing has been published in 3:AM Magazine, Versopolis Review, AYoungerTheatre, Litro Magazine, Echo Gone Wrong and Artnews, and they were nominated for the 2024 Visual Art Criticism Awards in Vilnius.
+I’m a Vilnius-based transdisciplinary artist, facilitator and writer working mainly with text and performance.
+With a background in theatre (East 15 Acting School) and performance studies (Royal Central School of Speech and Drama), I have showcased my work internationally at literary festivals, performance art festivals and exhibitions, as well as in digital and public spaces.
+My writing has been published in 3:AM Magazine, Versopolis Review, AYoungerTheatre, Litro Magazine, Echo Gone Wrong and Artnews, and I was nominated for the 2024 Visual Art Criticism Awards in Vilnius.

 L.Dovydas@outlook.com